 About the Active Directory Synchronization Service

-Active Directory Synchronization Service (ADSS) is a Windows service that enables easier user management within Sequence.
+Active Directory Synchronization Service (ADSS) is a Windows service that enables easier user management within Cora SeQuence.
 ADSS copies the structure from the Active Directory based on the filter(s) that you define.
 Any parent container will be placed on the top (root level), for example, Entire Organization.
-ADSS is an optional component that is installed by default when you install Sequence.
+ADSS is an optional component that is installed by default when you install Cora SeQuence.

-By default, Active Directory data is synchronized in bulk to Sequence, overwriting changes to the organization made in Sequence.
+By default, Active Directory data is synchronized in bulk to Cora SeQuence, overwriting changes to the organization made in Cora SeQuence.
 This is true even if Insert/Update/Delete options have been deselected in the screen above.
-If you want to revert back to the synchronization behavior of previous versions, which took the above settings into account, for example, if Update is not selected, the synchronization will not overwrite records edited in Sequence, you can do so by editing the ADSS
+If you want to revert back to the synchronization behavior of previous versions, which took the above settings into account, for example, if Update is not selected, the synchronization will not overwrite records edited in Cora SeQuence, you can do so by editing the ADSS

 web.config file and setting this field to false (The default is true).